 A SWOT Analysis is a Strength, Weakness, Opportunity, and Threat Analysis.
 Here I am using an outline partly based on an unpublished paper I wrote for Marketing 5000 class last spring to create a SWOT analysis for the #12daysoftomsbeard project.
 My unpublished paper, titled “(Name of Fantasy Company) Marketing Plan” was based on an assignment and outline given to us by Webster University professor Dr. John Jinkner.

-I’m going to publish a small portion each day, because it will take some time to write.
+I’m going to publish a small portion at a time, because it will take some time to write.
 I hope you enjoy it!

 I. Executive Summary